 Small Rounded Spatula (optional) for creating the spiral on top of the cake

 Miscellaneous: Disposable Piping Bags, couplers, cake boards (we had one halfway up within the double barrel cake and one that the cake is resting on), bubble tea straw supports (if doing a double barrel cake)

 (If you'd like to learn more about double barrel cakes, this video will help!: Double Barrel Cake Tutorial)

-Make sure to freeze the chrysanthemums for 15-20 minutes to firm them up before placing on the cake.
-You could also refrigerate them for longer if you don’t have the freezer space.
+Make sure to freeze the chrysanthemums for 15-20 minutes (or longer in the refrigerator) to firm them up before placing on the cake.

 If you apply a slightly thicker than usual crumb coat and freeze the cake for about 15-20 minutes before adding the second coat of frosting, you are less likely to remove too much frosting when creating the wave effect because you have a firm base coat already.

 Thanks so much for stopping by!
 We hope that you enjoy the video